unpackdev/downloader/README.md

 - **Source Code Access:** Provides easy access to the source code of verified contracts on Etherscan.
 - **High-Performance Backend:** Built with Golang, known for its efficiency and speed.

-## WARNING
-- This tool is still in development and is not yet ready for production use.
-- This repository is large.
-It contains gigabytes of data and will take a significant amount of time to clone.
-Please be mindful of this if you choose to download it.

 ## Notes